 The only drawback to raiding other people’s closets for treasures is the possibility of your and their personal style being poles apart.
 When your mother’s a saree lady and you’re the trousers sort — a little imagination and a tailor (or a YouTube tutorial and sewing machines) could turn a saree into a pair of trousers, or a dress.
 If the divide is too much, various pre-loved and vintage fashion online boutique stores and pop-ups often come to the rescue.
 In the Indian market, both luxury vintage boutique shops and thrift store options are gaining prominence for re-selling pre-loved fast fashion at affordable rates.

-Divya Saini, co-founder of Indian vintage label Bodements, found her love for vintage in the outskirts of Paris.
+Divya Saini, the founder of Indian vintage label Bodements, found her love for vintage in the outskirts of Paris.
 She said,”While sourcing clothes for one of my shoots, a friend got me to a store that had beautiful blouses and jackets amongst many things.
 I bought a lot [of] articles for my different projects and clients and a few things for my friends too.
 What few people know is that my initial plan with Bodements was solely to rent these clothes to a very exclusive type of clients and use them for some of my shoots.
 But all my friends loved how special each piece was, how it told a story and how they embodied a style and a positive philosophy.
 They all asked for more.
 It was then that I realized that my love for sharing little treasures which I bring from trips, could actually grow into something bigger.”

 Saini’s most beloved thrift finds include a late-80s jacket with a Freddie Mercury vibe from Berlin, and an Emanuelle Khan jacket from the late 60s with a unique dragon-like collar — “the kind of garment you can only find in France.”
 She is one of the most vocal proponents of sustainable living, often sharing information regarding the dangers of human excess and climate change to her formidable Instagram following.
 With respect to the Indian market, her journey, though rewarding, has not been easy.